Zungeni Mountain skirmish: Withdrawal

-The Zulu pursued the retiring cavalry in skirmish order, keeping up a constant but ineffective fire.
+The Zulu pursued the retiring cavalry in skirmish order, keeping up constant but ineffective fire.
 Some Zulus crossed the Ntinini and entered into a donga on the British flank from which they were able to fire into Buller's irregulars who had offsaddled for a rest.
-Although not suffering any injury Buller's men quickly mounted and withdrew over the Mathutshane.
+Although not suffering any injury, Buller's men quickly mounted and withdrew over the Mathutshane.
 They returned to the flying column, which had moved its camp southwards by 6 mi, burning a number of abandoned Zulu homesteads along the way.

 The regular cavalry remained on a small plain west of the Ntini and attempted to tempt the Zulus into the open ground by hiding behind a small rise.
 This failed as their long lances and fluttering pennons were still visible to the Zulus.
 They eventually withdrew to the 2nd Division, which had advanced to the former site of the flying column's camp near the Nondweni River.
-The Zulus shadowed the British for several miles but combat was not resumed.
+The Zulus shadowed the British for several miles but did not resume combat.
 Frith was buried that evening in a mealie field near the Nondweni River camp; the funeral was presided over by Chaplain George Smith and attended by Chelmsford and most of the division's officers.
 Zulu casualties during the action are not certain but, on 3 August, a British firewood gathering party found the remains of 25 Zulus in the bushes and grass of the battlefield.
-Prior had made a sketch of the moment of Frith's death during the skirmish and an engraving based on this was published on the front page of the 2 August 1879 edition of the Illustrated London News.
+Prior had sketched the moment of Frith's death during the skirmish, and an engraving based on this was published on the front page of the 2 August 1879 edition of the Illustrated London News.